Interested in virtual office software?

 Time Doctor’s time tracking feature helps teams work productively by giving them a simple and easy-to-use interface to manage time.

-In the manual mode, just open Time Doctor, enter the name of the task and click Start to track time.
+In the manual mode, just open Time Doctor, enter the task’s name and click Start to track time.
 Time Doctor will now track your time in the background while you work comfortably.